 If you’re a train buff or love the nostalgia of an old steam train you can take the ride out from Shimoimaichi Station to Kinugawa Onsen on the SL Taiju.
 The trip takes around 35 minutes through some stunning scenery of small towns, cedar forests, rural outlooks and the river.

-What to expect on a onsen ryokan stay
+What to expect on an onsen ryokan stay

 When you arrive at your room there will be a genkan inside the door.
 This is a small area to remove your shoes, it’s generally very obvious being lower than the rest of the floor and with a different finish for easy cleaning.
 Take your shoes off, step onto the interior area in your socks or use the slippers then place your shoes in the cupboard or rack.

 A ryokan will also provide a yakata for your use while you’re there.
-In a ryokan they’re designed to be worn around the resort, down to the onsen and for meals if you want to.
-These are different to the yakata provided in a normal hotel which are more like pajamas or lounging wear for use only in your hotel room.
+In a ryokan, they’re designed to be worn around the resort, down to the onsen and for meals if you want to.
+These are different from the yakata provided in a normal hotel which is more like pyjamas or lounging wear for use only in your hotel room.
 There will also be socks and shoes to wear with them.
 In colder seasons there will also usually be a jacket that goes over it.
-In a few onsen towns in Japan the hotel yakata are worn out into the town and act as a sort of ‘ticket’ to the public onsen who know what hotel you’ve come from by what you’re wearing.
+In a few onsen towns in Japan, the hotel yakata is worn out into the town and act as a sort of ‘ticket’ to the public onsen who know what hotel you’ve come from by what you’re wearing.

 Kinugawa Grand Hotel | An onsen ryokan review

 On arriving at the Kinugawa Grand Hotel we were greeted at the vehicle and our bags were taken care of while check-in was arranged.
 The lobby and lounge area were similar to any good quality international hotel but the view of the Japanese garden from the lounge chairs where we sat with a cold drink on arrival was something special.